simplworld/simpl.world.website/_docs/tutorials/single-player/frontend.md

 ### Installation

-In a separate terminal, create a new virtual environment called 'calc-ui3.6':
+In a separate terminal, create a new Python 3.6 virtual environment called 'calc-ui3.6':

 An example of using `venv` to create a virtual environment  on Mac OS and activating it:
 ```shell